NavneelSinghal/CacheImplementation/README.md

 The input and output is done using simple file I/O, and inputs are carefully validated before being used.
 In particular, one validation step that's taken is to check whether the data fits inside the block or not (data is assumed to be a signed integer for our purposes).
 The rest of those correspond to the design decisions about having sizes as powers of two only (to emulate a processor as close as possible, also clarified on Piazza).

+## Running instructions

+As in the Makefile, to compile the code, run g++ -o main main.cpp To run the code, run ./main <filename>

+The program can also be run in a verbose mode, so to run that, run 'make verbose' to compile the code in that mode then run the code.
+Another mode, primarily for checking correctness of write back, is the mem mode, and just run 'make mem' to compile the code.
+To use both these modes, just run 'make memverbose'

 ## Testing

 The following types of testing has been carried out: